vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/21_THE_DOMESTIC_RITUAL/4_Studentship.md

 4*

 CGS. iv.
 5; BhGS. iii.
 8-11; MGS. i.
 4. 1-5; PGS. ii.
 10; HGS. ii.
-18; Bühler, Ind.
+18; Būhler, Ind.
 Ant. xxiii.
 238 ff., whose conclusions as to the antiquity of Vedic practices are not to be accepted (above, Part I, Chap.
 1).

 372